This post was last updated on October 4th, 2022 at 04:47 pm.

 - Delegate – This goes hand in hand with simplifying.
 The church doesn’t always have the time or budget to accommodate everyone’s suggestions, even if they’re great ideas.
 Someone wants the church to have a christmas program?
 Fancy holiday decorations?
 Ask them to volunteer their time or donate money towards the project.
 If something is important, they’ll find a way to make it happen.

 - Organize – During the holiday season, there will be an increase of visitors and people who don’t regularly attend worship services.
-Have a plan to get their contact information and track donations so you can follow-up with them later and send them a contribution statement if necessary.
+Have a plan to get their contact information and track donations so you can follow-up with them later and send them a donation statement if necessary.

 - Prepare – Write and schedule communication (e.g. email announcements, social media posts, bulletins) ahead of time.
 Even if you only make a rough draft, it will make a huge difference because you won’t be scrambling to pull everything together at the last minute.
 Also, start collecting pledges (if applicable) and wrapping up loose ends in your bookkeeping so your financial reports are accurate and you have everything you need to make a budget for the new year.